Island of Lesbos (Lesvos) Guide: Towns, Beaches, Things To Do

 Petrified Forest Of Lesbos

-Near the island’s western coast, hundreds of fossilized tree trunks were once part of a lush forest that is about 20 million years old.
+Hundreds of fossilized tree trunks were once part of a lush forest that is about 20 million years old near the island’s western coast.

 Natural History Museum Of The Lesbos Petrified Forest

 Pair the visit to the Petrified Forest of Lesbos with a tour of the natural history museum, also near the forest in the village of Sigri.
-On the premises, you can see the remarkable exhibition of the petrified forest and over forty diverse species of trees in the forest.
+On the premises, you can see a remarkable exhibition of the petrified forest and more than 40 tree species.

 In a different hall, it is possible to learn about the interesting volcanic history of the Aegean.
-The exhibition includes rocks, minerals, and also anthropological exhibits from the Neolithic, including tools and remains of extinct primates that once lived in the Aegean.
+The exhibition features rocks and minerals, as well as displays on the region’s broader natural history, including fossil finds and Stone Age tools (exact items on display may vary).

 New Archaeological Museum

-Located in Mytilene, this is the right place to visit to learn everything about the island’s past.
+Located in Mytilene, this is the perfect place to learn everything about the island’s history.
 It features a permanent exhibition that depicts life on Lesbos from the Hellenistic Period to the end of the Roman period.

-During the visit, you can check out an impressive collection of figurines, vases, ceramics, but also funerary objects, and an incredible marble funerary relief.
+During the visit, you can view an impressive collection of figurines, vases, ceramics, funerary objects, and a marble funerary relief.

 Kalloni Salt Pans